GoberInfinity/ExamplePython/DataStructures/BinaryTree/Info.md

   ![morris](/Imgs/DataStructures/BinaryTree/morris.jpg)
   Figure 1.
 Example of a morris traversal, blue numbers indicates the creation order of the links and the red numbers the deletion order.

+## Questions

+- What kind of binary tree is the tree?

 ## Edge Cases

 - Trees with only right/left sub trees